The Canterbury Tales (film): Plot

-In Bath, a middle-aged woman's fourth husband falls ill during sex and dies soon after.
+In Bath, a middle-aged hypersexual woman's fourth husband falls ill during sex and dies soon after.
 The wife meets a young student named Jenkin and is instantly smitten by him after watching him bathing.
 Her friend who is lodging the student sets up for her to meet Jenkin alone during an 'Obby 'Oss celebration that is coming up.
 At the celebration, she gets Jenkin alone and gives him a handjob.
 She tells him that he must marry her because she had a prophetic dream that he was trying to kill her and that she was covered in blood.
 Blood means gold.
 She buries her husband and marries Jenkin in quick succession, literally running from her late husband's funeral in one wing of a cathedral to her wedding in another wing.
 On their wedding night, the wife of Bath's fifth husband reads to her from a book denouncing the evils of historical women such as Eve and Xanthippe.
 The wife of Bath demands that he not tell her about her own business, and destroys the book.
 Her husband pushes her away, and she falls onto her back and moans on the floor.
 She feigns injury and tells him that she is dying.
 She curses him for plotting to take her land and inheritance.
 When he leans over to comfort her, however, she bites his nose.
 This episode is derived from the prologue to the Wife of Bath's Tale rather than the tale itself.

 Sixth Tale (The Reeve's Tale):